 This particular recipe will work great this Super Bowl weekend.
 We're the lucky food lovers that get to take pork belly to the next level.
 She shares how to prepare it, cook it, and serve it.
 I myself tried it as a pork belly taco and it was oh so yummy.

 "So Pork Belly.....if you've never tried to make it, it's yummy.
 David and I discovered that Walmart sells it and it's already cut into strips.
 It makes this recipe so easy.
-I buy several packages and freeze it.
+I buy several packages and freeze them.
 Then, take it out to thaw and give it a quick bake!"
 Margie Davis Fields

 Pork Belly ingredients: